readthedocs/readthedocs.org/docs/user/custom-domains.rst

 The SSL certificate issuance can take about one hour, you can see the status of the certificate on the domain page in your project.

-As an example, fabric's DNS record looks like this:
+As an example, our blog's DNS record looks like this:

 .. prompt:: bash $, auto

-   $ dig CNAME +short docs.fabfile.org
+   $ dig +short blog.readthedocs.com CNAME
      readthedocs.io.

 .. warning::